 Take Risperidone exactly as directed by your doctor or according to the instructions on the label.
 Do not take more or less than instructed by your doctor.

-Risperidone is available as a tablet, orodispersible tablet or oral liquid.
+Risperidone is available as a conventional tablet, orodispersible tablet or as an oral solution.

-If you have been given the oral liquid, use the pipette (dropper) supplied with each bottle to measure out your dose.
-Refer to the package insert for directions on how the dropper should be used.
-The oral liquid can be mixed with a glass of non-alcoholic drink such as water, orange juice, low fat milk or black coffee.
+If you are taking the oral solution, use the dropper or syringe supplied to measure out your dose.
+Refer to the package insert for directions on how the dropper or syringe should be used.
+The oral solution may be mixed with a glass of water, coffee, orange juice, or low-fat milk.
 Once it is mixed, drink it immediately.
-Do not mix Risperidone oral liquid with tea or cola (soda).
+Do not mix Risperidone oral solution with tea or cola (soda).

 Risperidone must be taken regularly for it to be effective.
 Continue taking this medicine even when you feel better.
-Do not stop taking it unless instructed otherwise, as stopping it suddenly could worsen your condition.
+Do not stop taking it suddenly as this may worsen your condition.